and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 German participle construction aka Partizipialkonstruktion

 So… today we’ll do 2 things.
-First we’ll explore what partial combustions are an why they are useful.
-Then we’ll focus on the present tense version and learn how to build it and and when.
-Be warned: I will be really really detailed about everything.
+First, we’ll explore what partial combustions are and why they are useful.
+Then, we’ll focus on the present tense version and learn how and when to build it.
+Be warned: I will be really, really detailed about everything.
 And because I’m already sick of the term itself… from now on we’ll call them party-somethings.
 Sounds good?
 Awesome.

 of slots and info